elvisimprsntr/siriproxy-ipcam/README.md

 Pictures
 -----------------
 - Pictures at least 640 pixels in width will be centered on the screen.  iOS will resize wider pictures to fit.
-- Pictures with 3x2 aspect ratio fill the screen, leaving room for the Siri bar.
+- Pictures with 2x3 portrait aspect ratio fill the screen, leaving just enough room for the Siri bar.
 - iOS seems to support multiple picture formats.
-I have have used JPG, JPEG, and PNG files.
+I have not used JPG, JPEG, and PNG files.
 Not sure about other formats.
 - Pictures are antimated differently depending on picture format.
 Example: PNG files rotate in.
 JPG files will scroll in.
 I haven't compared other picture formats.
 - Pictures used in this example are intentionally not provided.
 Refrain from using copyprotected photos.